Ska Brewing Pulls Out of Texas

-Led by hard seltzers, the FMB/PAB reading of 69 was well above last July’s index of 57.
+Led by hard seltzers, the FMB/PAB reading of 69 was well above last August’s index of 57.
 And cider’s 50 reading marked the first time the segment had expanded since 2015.

 “Across all segments except FMBs, the ‘at-risk’ inventory measures were all slightly above last year’s August 2017 readings,” NBWA chief economist Lester Jones said, via a press release.
 “This suggests a slightly higher level of inventories moving into the fall selling season.”

 A-B Wholesalers Consolidate in Missouri

 Two Missouri Anheuser-Busch wholesalers combined last month as Grey Eagle Distributors — the A-B wholesaler in St. Louis County — acquired Soaring Eagle Distributing, the St. Louis Post-Dispatch reported.

 As part of the deal, Grey Eagle, which sells about 8.5 million cases of A-B products annually, will gain an additional 600,000 cases to sell in Southeastern Missouri, the outlet reported.

 Grey Eagle chairman and CEO David Stokes told the outlet that there is “tremendous growth potential in southeastern Missouri, especially with the Anheuser Busch portfolio,” citing new offerings such as Bud Light Orange, Budweiser Freedom Reserve and Michelob Ultra Pure Gold.